michaeluno/shortcode-directives/readme.md

 2. Activate the plugin through the `Plugins` menu in WordPress.
 3. Go to **Dashboard** -> **Tools** -> **Shortcode Directives**.
 4. Configure the options by checking post types to support the shortcode directives.
-5. Submit comments with the shortcode directives to perform certain operations against the selected posts in front-end.
+5. Submit comments with the shortcode directives to perform certain operations against the selected posts/comments from front-end.

 ## Usage

-<h4>$post_status</h4>
+### $post_status
 Sets a specified post status.

-<strong>Format</strong>
+#### Format
 ```
 [$post_status {status}]
 ```

-<strong>Examples</strong>
+#### Examples
 Changes the post status to `pending`.
 ```
 [$post_status pending]
 ```

 Changes the post status to `draft`.
 ```
 [$post_status draft]
 ```

-<strong>Option: --to</strong>
+#### Option: --to
-Specifies which post to apply the directive.
+Specifies which post to apply the directive operation.
 This `--to` option is avialble for all the directives except `$comment`.
 Use `children`, `siblings`, and `descendants` for builk actions.
-- self (default): the comment/post iteself.
+- `self` (default): the comment/post iteself.
 When a comment with a directive is submitted to a post, that post will be the subject post and it is considered the one denoted by the option value, `self`.
-- parent: the parent post of the subject post.
+- `parent`: the parent post of the subject post.
-- {post ID}: the post ID.
+- `{post ID}`: the post ID.
-- children: the direct child posts of the subjec post if the post type supports the `hierarchical` option.
+- `children`: the direct child posts of the subjec post if the post type supports the `hierarchical` option.
-- siblings: the sibling posts of the subject post in hierarchical relationships if the post type supports the `hierarchical` option.
+- `siblings`: the sibling posts of the subject post in hierarchical relationships if the post type supports the `hierarchical` option.
-- decendants: all the decendants which belong to the subject post if the post type supports the `hierarchical` option.
+- `decendants`: all the decendants which belong to the subject post if the post type supports the `hierarchical` option.

 This moves all the descendant posts to trash.
 ```
 [$post_status trash --to=descendants]
 ```

-<h4>$post_parent</h4>
+### $post_parent
 Sets a post parent ID.

-<strong>Format</strong>
+#### Format
 ```
 [$post_parent {post ID}]
 ```